9 Real Estate Prospecting Letter Templates for Lead Outreach

 (Insert signature)

 If you decide to market to expired listings, make sure you approach the situation with empathy and sensitivity.
-Read how to write the best expired listings letter to ensure that your letter has a positive impact.
-Offrs can help you consistently reach expired listing leads at the exact right time with the exact right message.
-Through AI and extensive forms of data, Offrs can accurately predict and find expired listings before any other platform or manual search.
+Read how to write the best expired listings letter to ensure your letter has a positive impact.

 8. Preforeclosure Letter